 In addition to your monthly premium, you’ll pay $185 in 2019 for the yearly Part B deductible.

 For individual services and supplies, your Medicare Part B costs may vary.
 Some preventive services are completely covered if your provider accepts Medicare assignment.
 If the Medicare Part B deductible applies, you must pay all costs until you meet the yearly deductible amount before Medicare begins paying its share.

 After your deductible is met, you typically pay 20% of the Medicare-approved amount for the service.
 You may also owe a copayment for certain outpatient services.
 For example:

 - You may pay a copayment if you receive blood as part of your treatment.
 Even if the blood was donated free of charge to a blood bank, you may have to pay a handling or processing fee.

 - If you receive cardiac rehabilitation services as a hospital outpatient, you generally pay a copayment.
 The Medicare Part B deductible applies.

 - If you get chemotherapy as a hospital outpatient, you will generally be charged a copayment.
 The Part B deductible may apply.

 Did you know that some Medicare Advantage plans may offer additional services beyond Medicare Part B?
 For example, some Medicare Advantage plans include benefits like wellness programs and routine vision and dental benefits.
 These benefits aren’t normally covered by Medicare Part A or Part B.

 If you like, I can help you find a Medicare Advantage plan that may work for you.
-To learn more about me, see my photo below and use the “View profile” link to see my profile.
 You can also schedule a one-to-one phone call or request an email from me with more Medicare plan information using the links below.
 If you’d like to compare some Medicare Advantage plans now, click the Compare Plans buttons on this page.
 If you’d like to speak sooner, contact one of our licensed insurance agents following the instructions right below.